UKNNSS-Benchmarks/uknnss-benchmark-cp2k/README.md

 input and output files using the `-i [inputfile].inp` and `-o [outputfile.out]` options respectively.

-As NREP increases, the number of atoms in the problem increases cubically
+As NREP increases, the number of atoms in the problem increases cubically.

 | Problem setup | Filename                 | Problem scale |  Number of atoms    |
 | ------------- | -------------------------|---:|---------------:|